Discovery of nuclear fission: Interpretation

 Over a series of long-distance phone calls, Meitner and Frisch came up with a simple experiment to bolster their claim: to measure the recoil of the fission fragments, using a Geiger counter with the threshold set above that of the alpha particles.
 Frisch conducted the experiment on 13 January 1939, and found the pulses caused by the reaction just as they had predicted.
 He decided he needed a name for the newly discovered nuclear process.
 He spoke to William A. Arnold, an American biologist working with de Hevesy and asked him what biologists called the process by which living cells divided into two cells.
 Arnold told him that biologists called it fission.
 Frisch then applied that name to the nuclear process in his paper.
 Frisch mailed both the jointly-authored note on fission and his paper on the recoil experiment to Nature on 16 January 1939; the former appeared in print on 11 February and the latter on 18 February.
 In their second publication on nuclear fission in February 1939, Hahn and Strassmann used the term Uranspaltung (uranium fission) for the first time, and predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.

+In an 8 March 1959 interview, Meitner said: "It [the discovery of nuclear fission] was achieved with an unusually good chemistry by Hahn and Strassmann, with a fantastically good chemistry that nobody else could do at that time.
+Later, the Americans learned it.
+But at that time Hahn and Strassmann were really the only ones who could do it at all because they were such good chemists.
+They really demonstrated a physical process with chemistry, so to speak."